What is a systematic review?

 - Make any final decisions on study inclusion

-For assistance with screening, contact your supervisor or a subject expert in your faculty.
+Librarians cannot help you with screening; for assistance, contact your supervisor or a subject expert in your faculty.

 - Gough, D., Oliver, S., & Thomas, J. (2017).
 An introduction to systematic reviews (2nd ed.).
 Los Angeles: SAGE.

 - Lefebvre C, Glanville J, Briscoe S, Littlewood A, Marshall C, Metzendorf M-I, …Wieland LS.
 (2019).
 Chapter 4.6: Searching for and selecting studies..
 In: Higgins JPT, Thomas J, Chandler J, Cumpston M, Li T, Page MJ, Welch VA (editors), Cochrane Handbook for Systematic Reviews of Interventions version 6.0.
 Cochrane.

 - Li T, Higgins JPT, Deeks JJ (editors).(2019).
 Chapter 5: Collecting data.
 In: Higgins JPT, Thomas J, Chandler J, Cumpston M, Li T, Page MJ, Welch VA (editors).
 Cochrane Handbook for Systematic Reviews of Interventions version 6.0.
 Cochrane.

 - Moher, D., Liberati, A., Tetzlaff, J., Altman, D.G., & the PRISMA Group.
 (2009).
 Preferred reporting items for systematic reviews and meta-analyses: The PRISMA statement.
 PLoS Medicine, 6(7), e1000097.